 For context, a normal US household will use roughly one MWh of electricity each month.
 That’s equivalent to one REC.
 The RECs we purchase and retire for your home energy will usually cost a few bucks, and that cost is included in your Arcadia membership.
 While we could purchase RECs that are far cheaper (1/100th the cost), we don’t.
 Instead we’ve established a set of criteria for our RECs that we believe positions our members to have the largest possible impact at the most affordable price.
 That is, once supply and demand are rebalanced.

 How we source, validate, purchase, and retire RECs (on your behalf) is really a reflection of our mission and our unique point of view about how to best achieve it.

 First, our mission is to accelerate the world's transition to a 100% renewable energy future.
 And we want to do that as soon as possible, to avert the dire consequences of Climate instability.
 Second, we believe everyday people are the key to this transition.
 And, when given an easy and affordable choice, they will choose clean and renewable energy every time.

 Those two core beliefs, impact and accessibility, inform everything we do at Arcadia, including how we source RECs.
 In other words, we attempt to maximize the financial incentives for renewable energy providers.
 And, at the same time, keep the price of membership realistic for our members, because there is strength (and change) in numbers.

 In case you're curious, this is the bar we use to ensure environmental impact when sourcing RECs.
 First, the energy comes from US wind and solar farms that were built within the last 15 years.
-Second, the RECs are purchased and retired in the same year as they are created.
+Second, the RECs are purchased and retired no more than 21 months after they're created.
 And third, the number of retired RECs match the sales of clean energy to Arcadia members.
 Finally, all of these criteria and claims are independently analyzed, audited and verified each year by Deloitte.